5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/README.md

 # Enabling CPU Power Management
-This chapter contains guides for enabling CPU Power Management for Intel and AMD CPUs in macOS.
+This chapter contains guides for enabling (and optimizing) CPU Power Management for Intel and AMD CPUs in macOS.

 ## CPU Power Managegement in macOS